 Campus Mathematics Graduate Programs near Cleveland

-Math Graduate Schools may offer masters, doctorate and certificates in pure and applied mathematics.
+Math Graduate Schools may offer masters, doctorate and certificate programs in pure and applied mathematics.
 Pure mathematics is oriented to theory, formulas and solving problems that arise in computation.
 Applied mathematics uses math models and techniques to solve problems in areas such as business management, science, technology and engineering.
 Since there is often some overlap, you might also find a math school that has a broad-based program with courses in both types of math.

 Graduate Certificates in Math are sometimes designed for teachers who want to boost their knowledge and pursue extra licensure with their state or regional education board.
 This type of certificate might be viewed as part of, or in addition to, a masters degree.
 Students could study topics such as linear algebra, advanced calculus and modern geometry.
 Moreover, they might take away stronger communication and analytical skills.